anneliakm/ISQA3420Assignment1/DFD-Dictionary.md

 ## DATAFLOWS

-Software Package:
+Software Package: Collection of software files

-Software Package Name:
+Software Package Name: Name of the software package

-Known Vulnerbility Issues:
+Known Vulnerbility Issues: known vulnerbility issues of the software package

-Software Package License Results:
+Software Package License Results: License information for the software package

-Software Package License and Vulnerbility Results:
+Software Package License and Vulnerbility Results: license information and known or documented vulnerbility issues of the software package

 Software Package Component:

 Software Package Component Request: